ktprezes/just-some-notes/Git GitHub/organisations.md

 # Some organisations GitHub sites

-_As far a I know, you cannot follow organisations sites - only people's sites,_ _so I've made a short list of imho interestings ones..._
+_As far a I know, you cannot follow organisations sites - only people's sites,_<br>
+_so I've made a short list of imho interesting ones..._

 ---